mjmiranda-dhi/CarND-Traffic-Sign-Classifier-Project/writeup_README.md

 With the additional images generated from the blur, I originally attempted to augment the dataset by increasing the number of examples for classes with less than 400 total examples.
 This required many more epochs, but still caused the learning to either get caught up in local minima or bounce back and forth between weights.
 I also used several learning rates to settle down the bouncing of the error, but again, ultimately decided to go for a simpler dataset.

-####3.
-Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.
 #### 3. Model Architecture

 The code for the architecture of my network is in 13th cell of the IPython notebook.